slaclab/rogue/README.md

 You may want to create a custom setup script to combine the rogue setup with other environmental setups for your project.

-### Rogue on Windows 10

-Rogue will compile on windows 10 under the windows subsystem for Linux envrionment.
-Once the windows subsystem for Linux is setup the environment is the same as Unbuntu.

 ### Drivers

 Rogue is linked against the aes-stream-drivers package which is included